 and next be expelled from the contest for the current and next year.

 Upon contestant registration, all commercial recording, photo and video rights during the contest are reserved and shall become the property of the Grand Master

-The 2019 Grand Masters will return to the Country Music Hall of Fame and Museum's Ford Theater on August 31st and September 1st (Labor Day Weekend).
+The 2021 Grand Masters will return to the Country Music Hall of Fame and Museum's Ford Theater on September 4tth and 5th (Labor Day Weekend).
 Visit this website often for